 I set up and curate ClimateCultures as an online space for creative conversations between artists, researchers and curators.

-I am an independent researcher, project and events manager, and writer on environmental and climate change issues.
+I am a freelance researcher, project and events manager, and writer on environmental and climate change issues.
 Since completing an MA Climate Change at Exeter University in 2011, my focus is on exploring, supporting and delivering cultural and creative responses to environmental and climate change.
-In this capacity, I’ve managed a number of projects and events, working with the National Trust, universities, climate change partnerships, the charity TippingPoint, and other freelance creatives.
+I’ve managed a range of projects and events, working with Architects Declare, the National Trust, universities, climate change partnerships, the charity TippingPoint, and other freelance creatives.

 Before going freelance, I worked on various environmental and climate change topics with Southampton Environment Centre, Climate South East, Exeter University and the UK Climate Impacts Programme.

 Some of my recent projects include creating and now editing the website for the Finding Blake project – ‘reimagining William Blake for the 21st century’ – and the website of a community arts project in Cambridgeshire, the Waterlight Project.

 ClimateCultures editor Mark Goldthorpe reviews Climate Change, Mike Hulme's book exploring how the idea of climate change is shaped and used in different ways and how its meanings help us navigate climate change as predicament rather than problem.
 Read More

 ClimateCultures editor Mark Goldthorpe shares participants’ reflections from a workshop exploring the word ‘Transitions’ - the final Environmental Keywords discussion from the University of Bristol - and the sense that we need better words to capture our imaginations.
 Read More